shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Close Prey 2017 if it is currently running.
 [*]Assert you have enough hard drive space for the generated mod files.
 [*]Delete any old temporary directories created by the mod.
+[*]Try closing the installer, reopening it, then running it again.
 [/list]

 No changes are occurring.
 Loot isn't showing up in Morgan's apartment, Voice lines aren't randomized, etc.